Share this publication

 The Isle of Wight Mardi Gras is of course all about community!
 They have a jam packed program to suit everyone’s taste!
 It is celebrated with lots of dance, music, good food and drink, shows, entertainment, games and activities.
 Of course the highlight of the Mardi Gras celebration is the parade which is a spectacular event to see.

-Isle of Wight Mardi Gras 2019 Theme – Biosphere Island
+Isle of Wight Mardi Gras 2020 Theme – The Story of Carnival

 Isle of Wight Mardi Gras Parade